jjvanzon/Circular-Language-Spec/constructs-drafts/automatic-containment.md

 ### A slice of referential structure

-One thing that will make it doable, to convert a referential structure to a containment structure, is that you will never display the complete referential structure: you will always display a slice of the referential structure.
+One thing that might make it doable, to convert a referential structure to a containment structure, is that you might never display the complete referential structure: you might always display a slice of the referential structure.
 The contents of *one* object are shown and it goes but x levels deep.
 That way you always display a slice of the referential structure: cut off from the top at the parent object and cut off at the bottom x levels deep.
 The containment structure is worked out only for that slice of referential structure.

 ### The main solution